-I’ll share some more of these in the future, but for now here’s my favorite: Catalan Saffron Milkcaps.
-I got the idea for it after reading a passage in a great book: “Mushrooms and Russia In History”, and it’s authored by a very interesting and knowledgeable couple: Valentina Pavlovna Wasson, and Gordon Wasson, who also wrote about the SOMA, but that’s another story.
+I got the idea for it after reading a passage in a great book "Mushrooms and Russia in History", and it's authored by a very interesting and knowledgeable couple: Valentina Pavlovna Wasson, and Gordon Wasson, who also wrote about the SOMA, but that's another story.
 See and download your own copy of the book for free here.

 In the book, Valentina waxes about the fascination of mushrooms by different cultures, and discusses specific favorites of Europeans from different regions.
 In the excerpt, Valentina is talking about saffron milkcaps, which the Spanish call either "rovellons" or "nizcalos".
 (Catalonia is a region in Eastern Spain)